greystate/Greystate-XSLT-Helpers/paginationhelper/README.md

 The actual pagination is done with a *QueryString* parameter named `p`, which can be changed if you need to - it&#8217;s defined in the *variable* `pagerParam` right at the top of the file.
 Here you can also change the wording of the *Previous* and *Next* links generated, and the number of results per page (default is 10).
-You can even change the function that retrieves the options for the current page, which defaults to Umbraco&#8217;s `umbraco.library:RequestQueryString` but if you&#8217;re not using this with Umbraco you&#8217;re bound to get that from some other extension function.
+You can even change the function that retrieves the options for the current page, which defaults to the server variable `QUERY_STRING` (using `umbraco.library:RequestServerVariables()`)  but if you&#8217;re not using this with Umbraco you&#8217;re bound to get that from some other extension function.
 It assumes the standard query string `key=value&otherkey=othervalue` format.

+Also, there's a variable to hold the current page's URL - again, you can set it any way you like; the default uses Umbraco's `NiceUrl()` extension.

 ### Paginating search results